-CC & CEX • To ensure that there are documented and tested Business Continuity Plans to allow key system processing to resume quickly in the event of an interruption.
-Effective contingency quickly in the event of an interruption.
+OFFICIAL CC & CEX To ensure that there are documented and tested Business Continuity Plans to allow key system processing to resume quickly in the event of an interruption.
 Effective contingency arrangements, including back up procedures, are to be in place in the event of a failure in computer systems.
 To establish a scheme of delegation, identifying staff authorised to act upon the CC's behalf in respect of income collection, placing orders, making payments and employing staff.